Bublik55/wordOfMoment/README.md

 # wordOfMoment
-this an api for home project
+this if an back of home project